KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 * A **Pattern** is a node that generates or processes simple scalar, vector, and color data, and has access to local properties of any geometry that has been bound to a given material.

 * A **Node Graph** is a directed acyclic graph (DAG) of nodes, which may be used to define arbitrarily complex generation or processing networks.
-Node Graphs describe a network of "pattern" nodes flowing into shader inputs, or to define a complex or layered node in terms of simpler nodes.
+Node Graphs describe a network of "pattern" nodes flowing into shader inputs, or define a complex or layered node in terms of simpler nodes.
 The former is called a **compound nodegraph** and the latter a **functional nodegraph**.

-* A Node Graphs's:
+* Node Graph:
-  * **Inputs** are nodes that define the interface for a node graph’s incoming data.
+  * **Inputs** are nodes that define the interface for a graph’s incoming data.
-  * **Outputs** are nodes that define the interface for a node graph’s outgoing data.
+  * **Outputs** are nodes that define the interface for a graph’s outgoing data.

-* A **Node Definition** is a specification for a unique function with a given set of input and output ports.
-The logic for each functions is represented either as a `functional graph` or as shader code.
+* A **Node Definition** is a specification for a unique function with a given set of inputs and outputs.
+The logic for each function is represented either as a `functional graph` or as code.

 ## Extension Declaration

-To use the extension the `KHR_texture_procedurals` extension identifier must be added to the `extensionsUsed` array in the asset object.
+Usage is indicated by adding the `KHR_texture_procedurals` extension identifier to the `extensionsUsed` array.

 ```json
 {